 Margaret Metzgar, author of the book, A Time to Mourn, A Time to Dance, suggests: “To help you with the empty nest syndrome, you might consider becoming a student of your children’s career interests, opportunities and challenges.
 It’s a way to continue meaningful communication.”

-*And my last quickie suggestion, consider: What one thing could you put on your calendar this week that would be fun?
+And my last suggestion (for Karen M. and all parents who find themselves in this situation), consider: What one thing could you put on your calendar this week that would be fun?

 Transitions are invitations to make time for yourself.
 Time to focus on you now.
 Time to ask for help.
 Time to rest.
 Time to make wish lists.
 Time for compassion and time to weep.

 May the Lord bless you and guide you as you venture through this time of transition.